Volunteering in an emergency

 This section looks at some of the important ways you can help during an emergency.

 In an emergency, only trained volunteers who are already members of an organisation are called to hand.
-During and after an emergency, skilled volunteers may be sought to assist in relief centres.
+Some services respond during an emergency to protect people and property, while others need trained volunteers to assist in relief centres.

 Get involved with an Emergency Services organisation and gain the experience, training and essential skills required.